AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/dashboard.md

 * **[!UICONTROL Non-recommended software in use]**: Displays the non-recommended software that your Adobe Commerce instance is currently using, based on your Adobe Commerce version.
 The non-recommended software is listed by [!UICONTROL Name], [!UICONTROL Installed Version], and [!UICONTROL Recommended Version].

-* **[!UICONTROL Recommended Patches]**: The [!UICONTROL Recommended Patches] [!DNL widget] displays a short list of any recommended patches based on both patches that you may have already installed and your Adobe Commerce version.
+* **[!UICONTROL Recommended Patches]**: Displays a short list of any recommended patches based on both patches that you may have already installed and your Adobe Commerce version.
 The full list of recommended patches is found on the **[!UICONTROL Patches]** feature tab, which is also within the [!DNL Site-Wide Analysis Tool].
-The patches are provided by the [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html) in our developer documentation.
+The patches are provided by the [Quality Patches Tool](https://devdocs.magento.com/quality-patches/tool.html).
 All patches listed are compatible with your current Adobe Commerce instance.
 If there are no recommended patches to display for your Adobe Commerce instance, this [!DNL widget] will display, **[!UICONTROL No Recommended Patches]**.

 ## When to use